cirosantilli/latex-cheat/README.md

     after:
     SyncTeX result end

+TODO what does each field mean?
+I think `x` and `y` are positions in the page, `h` and `v` the actual rectangle corresponding to the line (tools like Texmaker highlight a rectangle inteligently, not just a point).

 You must then parse that output to get the value you want.

 POSIX `sh` example of how to parse to get the page: